Sharp Empirical Bernstein Bounds for the Variance of Bounded Random Variables: Main Results

 For any $[0, 1]$-valued predictable sequence $(\widehat\sigma_i)_{i \geq 1}$ and any $[0, 1)$-valued predictable sequence $(\lambda_i)_{i \geq 1}$, the processes $(S_t^+)_{t\geq0}$ and $(S_t^-)_{t\geq0}$, with $S_0^+ := 1$, and $S_0^- := 1$, and

 are nonnegative supermartingales. \end{theorem} Theorem~\ref{theorem:main_supermartingale_theorem} modifies the supermartingales that give way to Theorem~\ref{theorem:empirical_bernstein_ian}.
-However, in contrast to Theorem~\ref{theorem:empirical_bernstein_ian}, the conditional means of the random variables $(X_i - \widehat\mu_i)^2$ under study is not constant.
-This opens the door to providing concentration for the variance.
-Denoting
+However, in contrast to Theorem~\ref{theorem:empirical_bernstein_ian}, the conditional means of the random variables $(X_i - \widehat\mu_i)^2$ under study are not constant.
+For this reason, the analysis is more convoluted in our setting.
+Hence, in order to provide concentration results for the variance, we denote